-Eight communities care for the Clayoquot Sound Biosphere Reserve.
-Through participation with the Clayoquot Biosphere Trust and other organizations throughout the biosphere reserve, members of these eight communities foster our relationship with our environment, helping us build a better, more sustainable future.
+Eight communities care for the Clayoquot Sound Biosphere Region.
+Through participation with the Clayoquot Biosphere Trust and other organizations throughout the biosphere region, members of these eight communities foster our relationship with our environment, helping us build a better, more sustainable future.

 Ahousaht First Nation